Well, maybe not everything. 😉

 Pre-Race: For the 5k and 10k when the corrals are to the left of the main stage, use the port-o-pots on the opposite side of gEar bag check where there are practically no lines!
 For the half, if you see a short line, hop in it.
 Or wait until you’re at the corrals … at the 2019 half and full marathon, there were a TON of port-o-pots there!

-During the Half: There are usually port-o-pots near each water stations but if you can make it to Magic Kingdom, (around 5.25 miles,) there’s real bathrooms.
+During the Half: There are usually port-o-pots near each water station but if you can make it to Magic Kingdom, (around 5.25 miles,) there are real bathrooms.
 Just skip the one at Tomorrowland Terrace/Noodle Station as it will most likely be crowded.
 Try either the bathrooms near Space Mountain or to the left before the teacups.
 I also hit the bathrooms in Epcot before finishing.
 The best way to find any bathroom in the parks is to ask a CM!